Updated: 9/5/2022 | Mexico City Travel Guide

 - Casa de Toño – They are known for their super fresh and crunchy flautas (also known as taquitos) and pozole.
 Try the surtido (assorted) where you’ll get to taste all the different meats including organ meats.

-- Churreria El Moro – Great place to get churros.
+- Churreria El Moro – Great place to get churros and chocolate.

-- El Huequito – Come here for their mound of Al Pastor that you can then scoop into the pile of tortillas they give you.
+- El Huequito – Come here for their mound of Al Pastor that you can then scoop into the pile of tortillas stacked on your plate.

-- El Torito – Hands down the best suadero and tripa tacos in Mexico City!
-They’re crispy, flavorful, loaded with carne and will only cost you 20 pesos ($1 USD) a taco.
+- Taqueria El Torito – Hands down the best suadero and tripa tacos in Mexico City!
+They’re crispy, flavorful, loaded with carne, and will only cost you 20 pesos ($1 USD) a taco.
+It’s my FAVORITE.
+They have multiple locations in Centro and are standing room only.
+You’ll see people line the streets eating multiple tacos at a time.

 - El Vilsito – This is one of the most famous taquerias in Mexico City.
 Their Al Pastor is a must when you come here.
-Try the Gringa, a flour tortilla with cheese, al pastor meat and a pineapple on top.
-Order a side of cebollitos (grilled small onions with soy sauce), for more veggies.
+Try the Gringa, a flour tortilla with cheese, al pastor meat, and a pineapple on top.
+Order a side of cebollitos (grilled small onions with soy sauce), for more veggies and UMAMI.
 You won’t regret it.
 Expect to pay 16 MXN per taco.

 - Tacos los Gueros -Taqueria Los Güeros serves all sorts of tacos, but we highly recommend their tacos de tripa, slow cooked pork intestines fried and sizzling on a tortilla.
 Expect to pay 13 MXN a taco.

-- Taqueria Orinoco – This is our FAVORITE sit-down taco restaurant.
+- Taqueria Orinoco – This is my favorite sit-down taco restaurant.
 They have these amazing crunchy potatoes that accompany their larger dishes.
-They also deliver their food with a plate of hot sauces and lime.
+They also deliver their food with a tray of hot sauces and lime.

 - Lorea – Fine dining establishment by Oswald Oliva.
-His 8 courses are only $90 USD (1800 MXN) and so worth it!
+His 8 course experience is only $90 USD (1800 MXN) and so worth it!
+Reservations are recommended.

 - Tizoncito for Al Pastor Tacos – This Condesa taqueria claims to have invented the al pastor taco in the 1950s.
 While that’s unlikely, Tizoncito does have some of the best al pastor tacos in Mexico City.
 Thinly-sliced and marinated pork is topped with raw onion, fresh cilantro, and a sliver of sweet pineapple.

-- Barrio El Tepito – You might be warned by many to not go to El Tepito neighborhood (barrio), but if you dare, you’ll find a ton of amazing street food.
+- Barrio El Tepito – You might be warned by many to not go to El Tepito neighborhood (barrio), but if you dare, you’ll find a ton of amazing street food vendors.
 We recommend going during the daytime and trying everything you see.
 The food is so good here!

 Related: Best Restaurants in Mexico City